thuchede/aoc-2019-go/README.md

 `int(^uint(0) >> 1)` gets you the maximum signed integer without the math package `math.MaxInt32` is max value on 32 bits `math.MaxInt64` is max value on 64 bits

+## Day 9

+`The computer's available memory should be much larger than the initial program` force to initialize an large array.
+In go you'd have to loop through the array to set each initial value individually